DianaStrahilova/Healthy-Foodie-Blog-PP4/README.md

   ### Sign In
   The sign in form can be accessed from the navigation bar.
-   - It includes a welcome message and a link to the Register form for user who have not registered yet.
+   - It includes a welcome message and a link to the Register form for users who have not registered yet.
    - A message on successful sign in  shown underneath Navbar.
    - It uses django-allouth to provide all the settings for user authentication and includes the fields below:
       - Username